-activities are

-activities for which

-low-carbon

-alternatives are not

-yet available and

-among others have

-greenhouse gas

-emission levels

-corresponding to the

-best performance.
+activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-- reflecting the share of revenue from green activities of investee companies
+turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a a transition to a green economy. operational expenditure (OpEx) reflecting green operational activities of investee companies.

-- capital

-expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.